 Because SPS uses a +/- grading scale, the above table is only a sampling of options.
 The easiest way for students to calculate the weighted grade point average is to add .5 to the GPA for honors classes and a 1.0 for Advanced Placement classes.

 Why did the school board implement a change to weighted grades?

 The board implemented weighted grades to provide students the opportunity to take more challenging courses without being penalized for not getting an A. We want students taking courses they are interested in, and that will best prepare them for post-secondary studies.

 Why has the SPS School Board made changes to valedictorian status?

-For years, Spokane Public Schools has recognized valedictorians – which almost every year were students with a 4.0 GPA.
-The problem with this policy is that it recognizes grade point averages only, which actually discourages students from taking more challenging courses.
-It may also discourage students from taking a balanced course load that includes things like music and arts, athletics, or other electives.
+For years, Spokane Public Schools recognized valedictorians – which almost every year were students with a 4.0 GPA.
+The problem with this policy is that it recognized grade point averages only, which actually discouragd students from taking more challenging courses.
+It also discouraged students from taking a balanced course load that includes things like music and arts, athletics, or other electives.

 Why did the board decide to use the Latin Honors system?

 Prior to weighted grades being implemented, the highest GPA a student could get was a 4.0.
 With weighted grades, every honors and AP course has the potential to bring a student’s weighted GPA higher.
 Students sometimes drop non-weighted courses – like jazz band, which provides a well-rounded schedule – just to be able to take more AP and honors courses and get a higher GPA.